ISSArt-LLC/ISSArt-LLC.github.io/posts/2014-12-02-front-end-optimization-experience.md

 **Problem #1.
 Memory leaks**

 Let me give you an example.
 A view is listening to an event of the model.
 What should we do if the user selects another component so that this view is needed no more?
 We can blindly remove the view from the Web page.
 But in fact, it is still alive, because it is listening to an event of the model.
 The model still has a reference to the view, so internal garbage collector of the browser cannot clear the memory occupied by this view.
-Moreover, if the model triggers the event, this “zombie” view will receive this event for handling, so we can run into some unexpected effects.
+Moreover, if the model triggers the event, this "zombie" view will receive this event for handling, so we can run into some unexpected effects.
 That's why we cannot just remove the view from the Web page.
 Instead, we must destroy it completely by also unsubscribing from the model's event.
 It will guarantee the reliability and memory consistency.

 We found the memory leaks very fast in our application.
-The symptoms are simple: Google Chrome's “Aw, Snap!” message is the first sign that probably you run out of memory.
+The symptoms are simple: Google Chrome's "Aw, Snap!" message is the first sign that probably you run out of memory.
 So, if several jumps between components brings you to this screen, then some parts of your component view are not destroyed for sure.

 ![](http://content.screencast.com/users/enepomnyaschih/folders/Jing/media/ea3cb099-6d62-4861-b1bd-5ec7da3daac4/2014-11-21_1803.png)